Dafluxtech/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4 script that displays the last 10 lines of /etc/passwd.

 5 script that displays the first 10 lines of /etc/passwd.

+6 script that displays the third line of the file iacta.